cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C6_JavaScript-Essential-Concepts_JavaScript/Class/NOTES.md

 Specifically, we learned how to:

-- Use the right variable for the right job
+- Use the correct variable for the right job
 - Understand the way _scope_ works inside of JavaScript
 - Practice hoisting in our applications